ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 Sometimes there are various settings that you may want to change before rolling a seed such as enabling race mode, auto-release, plando support, or setting a password.

-All of these settings, plus other options, may be changed by modifying the `host.yaml` file in the Archipelago installation folder.
+All of these settings, plus more, can be changed by modifying the `host.yaml` file in the Archipelago installation folder.
 You can quickly access this file by clicking on `Open host.yaml` in the launcher.
 The settings chosen here are baked into the `.archipelago` file that gets output with the other files after generation, so if you are rolling locally, ensure this file is edited to your liking **before** rolling the seed.
 This file is overwritten